Economic insight provided by Alberta Central Chief Economist Charles St-Arnaud

 This time is different: demand vs supply shock

-As we wrote previously (see Pep Talk for Central Bankers and Supply-Induced Inflation), the nature of the shock affecting the economy is very different this time around than during previous episodes of rising inflation.
+As we wrote previously, the nature of the shock affecting the economy is very different this time around than during previous episodes of rising inflation.
 Previous increases in inflationary pressures and recessions were mainly the result of demand, which are easier to control with monetary policy.
 However, we are the midst of an inflationary period driven by a supply shock.
 As a result, to reduce inflationary pressures, central banks need to create some slack in the economy; in other words, generate weaker economic activity and lower employment to compensate for the inflationary pressures due to the supply shock.
 This creates a dilemma for central banks: bringing inflation down at the expense of employment or tolerating higher inflation to allow further recovery in the labour market.

 The latest policy statement from the Bank of Canada shows indirectly how these factors are influencing the central bank’s thoughts.
 It continues to see that “slack remains in the overall labour market,” while simultaneously adding that “the output gap is likely to be narrower than the Bank had forecast in July” because of the supply shock.
 Overall, it seems the Bank of Canada is also in the camp that most of the inflationary pressures, i.e. the narrowing of the output gap, is the result of supply factors, not demand.

 How much hiking can the Bank of Canada do?

 Financial markets currently expect the Bank of Canada to increase its policy rate by about 125bp, the equivalent of five 25bp hikes, over the course of 2022.
 As seen previously, given the trade-off between inflation and economic activity in the case of a supply shock, this situation raises the question as to whether the Bank of Canada can be that aggressive in removing its monetary stimulus and risking stalling the recovery or even cause a recession.